oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Create a service to list all accounts

-    Open your `AccountsController.java` file and add a final field in the class of type `AccountsRepository`.
+    Open your `AccountsController.java` file and add a final field in the class of type `AccountRepository`.
 And update the constructor to accept an argument of this type and set the field to that value.
 This tells Spring Boot to inject the JPA repository class we just created into this class.
 That will make it available to use in our services.
 The updated parts of your class should look like this:

     ```java
-    <copy>import com.example.account.repository.AccountsRepository;
+    <copy>import com.example.account.repository.AccountRepository;

     // ...

-    final AccountsRepository accountsRepository;
+    final AccountRepository accountRepository;

-    public AccountsController(AccountsRepository accountsRepository) {
+    public AccountsController(AccountRepository accountRepository) {
-        this.accountsRepository = accountsRepository;
+        this.accountRepository = accountRepository;
     }</copy>
     ```